ngdzu/atelier2/doc/DASHBOARD_REQUIREMENTS.md

 - Deleted images are removed from public gallery
 - Option to archive instead of delete (soft delete)

+### Employee Management

+**US-EMP-001: Create Employee Account**
+- **As a** business owner
+- **I want to** create new employee accounts
+- **So that** employees can access the system and appear in the calendar

+**Acceptance Criteria:**
+- Employee creation form includes all required fields
+- Form validates input before submission
+- New employee can log in with provided credentials
+- Employee appears in calendar and employee lists
+- Email notification sent to new employee (optional)

+**US-EMP-002: Edit Employee Information**
+- **As a** manager
+- **I want to** update employee information
+- **So that** employee details are accurate and up-to-date

+**Acceptance Criteria:**
+- Employee edit form pre-fills with current information
+- All fields can be updated (except email)
+- Changes are saved and reflected immediately
+- Employee can see updated information after login

+**US-EMP-003: View Employee List**
+- **As a** manager
+- **I want to** view a list of all employees
+- **So that** I can see who is in the system and manage them

+**Acceptance Criteria:**
+- Employee list displays all active employees
+- List is searchable and filterable
+- Employee status and role are clearly displayed
+- Click to view employee details

+**US-EMP-004: Assign Employee Specialties**
+- **As a** manager
+- **I want to** assign specialties to employees
+- **So that** they appear correctly in booking and calendar views

+**Acceptance Criteria:**
+- Specialties can be assigned during employee creation or editing
+- Multiple specialties can be assigned per employee
+- Specialties appear in employee profile
+- Employees filter correctly by specialty in booking flow

+### Calendar and Appointment Viewing

+**US-CAL-001: View Calendar**
+- **As a** manager
+- **I want to** view appointments in a calendar interface
+- **So that** I can see the schedule at a glance

+**Acceptance Criteria:**
+- Calendar displays appointments for selected date range
+- Appointments show customer name, service, and time
+- Calendar can be filtered by employee
+- Calendar supports day, week, and month views

+**US-CAL-002: View Appointment Details**
+- **As a** manager
+- **I want to** view detailed information about an appointment
+- **So that** I can see all relevant appointment information

+**Acceptance Criteria:**
+- Clicking an appointment shows full details
+- Details include customer, employee, service, time, status, and notes
+- Appointment can be edited or cancelled from details view

+**US-CAL-003: Edit Appointment**
+- **As a** manager
+- **I want to** edit appointment details
+- **So that** I can update appointments when needed

+**Acceptance Criteria:**
+- Appointment edit form pre-fills with current information
+- Can change employee, service, date, time, and status
+- System validates changes (availability, conflicts)
+- Changes are saved and reflected in calendar

+**US-CAL-004: Create Appointment Manually**
+- **As a** manager
+- **I want to** create appointments directly from the calendar
+- **So that** I can book appointments over the phone or in person

+**Acceptance Criteria:**
+- Can click on available time slot to create appointment
+- Appointment creation form includes all required fields
+- System checks for conflicts before saving
+- New appointment appears in calendar immediately

+**US-CAL-005: Filter Calendar by Employee**
+- **As a** manager
+- **I want to** filter the calendar to show only one employee's appointments
+- **So that** I can focus on a specific employee's schedule

+**Acceptance Criteria:**
+- Employee dropdown/filter available in calendar
+- Selecting an employee shows only their appointments
+- Can switch between employees or view all
+- Filter persists when navigating dates

+**US-CAL-006: Update Appointment Status**
+- **As a** manager
+- **I want to** update appointment status (completed, cancelled, no-show)
+- **So that** appointment records are accurate

+**Acceptance Criteria:**
+- Can change appointment status from appointment details
+- Status options are: Scheduled, Completed, Cancelled, No-Show
+- Status change is saved immediately
+- Status is reflected in calendar view

 ---

 ## Use Cases